HeenaBegum/Heenabegum/README.md

 #### About me:
+👩‍💻 About Me
-- I’m a Data Analyst with hands-on experience across diverse industries, including finance, energy, and healthcare.
-Currently working at ICBC, I bring a strong foundation in data analytics, data governance, and business intelligence.
+I’m a Data Analyst with a strong foundation in analytics, data governance, and business intelligence—paired with a growing focus on AI strategy and machine learning.
+I currently work at ICBC, and my previous roles include:

-- Previously, I supported Data Governance and Analytics initiatives at the New York Power Authority, and contributed as a Marketing Analyst at CVS, focusing on customer segmentation, campaign performance, and reporting strategies.
+- Data Governance & Analytics at the New York Power Authority

+- Marketing Analyst at CVS Health, focusing on campaign performance and customer segmentation

-- I also served as a Teaching Assistant for Clark University’s Data Analytics program, helping students navigate core concepts and tools in analytics.
+- Teaching Assistant for Clark University’s Data Analytics program

-- Languages/Tools: SAS, AWS,SQL, R, Python, DAX, Tableau, Power BI, Data Lineage, Collibra
-- Currently learning: machine learning w/ Scikit-Learn and TensorFlow; ETL and data pipelines with Apache Airflow and Kafka
+🔍 Interests & Focus Areas
+In addition to my work in analytics, I’m passionate about the intersection of AI and business strategy.
+I'm actively developing skills to become an AI Business Analyst, focusing on:

+- AI Basics & Strategy

+- Machine Learning Foundations

+- AI Ethics & Interpretability

+- AI-Powered Dashboards & Insights

 #### Links: